A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Quick Fix or Valid Tool?
 The Cultural Divide

-The public conversation around GLP-1 drugs has split into two camps.
-Neither is particularly useful.
+The public conversation around GLP-1 drugs is split into two camps, and neither is particularly useful.

 The first camp treats these drugs as a silver bullet.
 Celebrity endorsements, viral testimonials, and off-label prescriptions for people who are not clinically obese.
 In this narrative, a weekly injection solves problems that diet and exercise couldn't.
 Pharmaceutical companies aren't rushing to correct the story.